-After summiting the North Dakota high point the day before, Chelsea and I set out to conquer South Dakota.
+After summiting the North Dakota high point the day before, Chelsea and I set out to stand on the highest point of South Dakota.
 Our hotel was only about 30 minutes from the trailhead, so this one involved much less driving.
 The hike, however, was a little more substantial.

 The main trailhead for this hike is located in the heart of the Black Hills at Sylvan Lake in Custer State Park.
 Sylvan Lake is a really pretty area… when it’s not shrouded in fog.
 Unfortunately, the copious amounts of rain the previous couple days had turned everything into a damp, misty mess.
 Not exactly the ideal conditions for climbing to a high point.
 But it was the only day we had so we didn’t really have a choice.
 At least it had stopped thunderstorming.